nipafx/nipafx.dev/content/articles/2016-03-07-atom-on-gentoo.md

 There are a couple of [Portage overlays containing Atom](https://gpo.zugaina.org/app-editors/atom), most noteworthy the ones belonging to the Gentoo-based distributions [Sabayon](https://en.wikipedia.org/wiki/Sabayon_Linux) and [Funtoo](https://en.wikipedia.org/wiki/Funtoo_Linux) but also others.
 I opted against this solution because using the overlay of another distribution looks like a troublesome move to a novice and using "some guy's overlay" doesn't sit well with my general paranoia.

-But you can also do it yourself - or so [Till claims](http://blog.codefx.org/tools/atom-on-gentoo/#comment-2557921347) in the comments.
+But you can also do it yourself - or so [Till claims](atom-on-gentoo)<!-- comment-2557921347 --> in the comments.
 If I find some time I'll try it and update this post.